Rapper sues city of San Diego over gang conspiracy law

 The lawsuit alleges that police violated constitutional rights to free speech and against unreasonable search and seizure.

-The San Diego city attorney’s office did not immediately respond to a request for comment on the lawsuit, which also names police Detectives Rudy Castro and Scott Henderson as defendants for their handling of the investigation.
+Gerry Braun, a spokesman for the San Diego city attorney’s office, said the city had not been served with the lawsuit when asked to comment on it.
+The complaint also names police Detectives Rudy Castro and Scott Henderson as defendants for their handling of the investigation.

 Duncan has had difficulty sleeping since the episode, is uncomfortable in crowds and around police officers and still owes money to his criminal defense attorney, the lawsuit said.